7 mins read

 Tips for a Successful Crafting Session

 To ensure a smooth and enjoyable experience, keep a few tips in mind.
 Always supervise scissor use and opt for child-safe versions.
 Furthermore, cover your workspace with newspaper or a cheap tablecloth for easy cleanup.
 Most importantly, focus on the fun and effort, not the final product.
-If the caterpillar has three eyes or purple polka dots, celebrate that creative choice!

 Additionally, be prepared to answer questions.
 Your child might wonder what caterpillars turn into or what they eat.
 You can use reliable resources like National Geographic Kids to explore these questions together.